Barbican Research Associates

 I have a degree in Archaeology and Geography from University of Southampton (1976) and an MA in Archaeology from Institute of Archaeology, University of London (1978).

 I am a Fellow of the Society of Antiquaries of London.
 I am a member of the Archaeological Leather Group, the Finds Research Group and the Society of Medieval Archaeology and have served on the committees of each.
-Currently I am Secretary of the Archaeological Leather Group and Membership Secretary for the Finds Research Group.
+Currently I am Membership Secretary for the Finds Research Group.

 2017 Mould, Q (ed.)
 Leather in Warfare: Attack, Defence and the Unexpected.
 Royal Armouries conference proceedings.
 Trustees of the of the Armouries.